JuliaData/DataFrames.jl/spec/Motivation.md

 We note that the relational model as a design makes no stipulation about implementation details like row-orientation or column-orientation of a tabular data structure.
 And, like the relational model, Julian DataFrame's must allow missing data, which is why we introduced methods for handling missing data before introducing the `DataFrame`.
 What is essential for the behavior of `DataFrame`'s are the following design requirements:

 * A `DataFrame` is a two-dimensional data structure that contains _m_ rows and _n_ columns.
+The rows have a well-defined order that does not depend upon the entries of the `DataFrame`: effectively each row of a `DataFrame` is supplemented with a primary key that specifies the position of that row in the ordering of all row.
 * All elements within one column of a `DataFrame` have a constant type.
 This is not a substantive restriction, because the type of a column could be the `Any` type.
 * Two different columns may contain elements with two different types.
 This is why a `DataFrame` is not a `Matrix` of any specific type.
-* Both the rows and columns of a `DataFrame` may have names in addition to numeric indices.
+* The columns of a `DataFrame` may have names in addition to numeric indices.
-* One can specify groups of rows and/or groups of columns of a `DataFrame` using specialized indexes as in a RDBMS.
+* One can specify groupings of rows and/or groupings of columns of a `DataFrame` using hierarchical names for groups of columns.
+For example, in a `DataFrame` with columns called `Jan2012`, ... `Dec2012`, one could add a grouping of columns called `Winter`, `Spring`, ...
+* One can specify an index of the sort used in a RDBMS to allow for efficient searching and subsetting of a `DataFrame`.
 * One can index into the entries of a `DataFrame` using row indices/row names/row groups and/or column indices/column names/column groups.

 Thus a `DataFrame` can be viewed as an aggregate of _n_ heterogeneous columns, each of which has length _m_.